sindhujagolla23/Calorie-Intake-Recommender/README.md

 # Calorie-Intake-Recommender
-The Calorie Intake Recommender computes how many calories are required daily to maintain the weight based on age, gender, height, weight & activity level.
+This tool helps individuals to maintain their weight by recommending optimal daily calorie intake.
+It calculates personalized calorie needs based on age, gender, weight, height, and activity level.
+Simply input your details to receive a daily calorie intake recommendation.
+Perfect for those looking to maintain their weight effectively.